Brief: Linux has no dearth of graphic design software. In this list, we’ll see the best Linux graphic design software.

 If you want to install it, you can find it on the Ubuntu Software Center.
 In either case, you can install it using the commands mentioned below:

-Finally, you came to know about 6 of the best Linux tools for digital artists.
+Finally, you came to know about some of the best Linux tools for digital artists.
 Of course, the list we compiled contained only the popular and loved choices for almost everyone using Linux/Ubuntu.

-Well, there are a lot of special Linux tools for digital artists that are not considered here because of its limited users (only people with the need for that – really focused category of digital artists), or it is just out of date.
+I have deliberately not considered some tools here because of its limited users (only people with the need for that – really focused category of digital artists), or it is just out of date.
 Some of the honorable mentions would be Radiance, Lux Renderer, Dia, and Wings 3D.

 Apart from that, did we miss any of your favorite Linux tools tailored for digital artists?
 Also, if you are a digital artist, which one of the above would be willing to choose as the best for your use?